DB4SCW/hamawardz/README.md

 If you discover a security vulnerability within Laravel itself, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).

-If you discover a security vulnerability within Hamawards, please send an e-mail to DB4SCW, Stefan Wolf via [db4scw@darc.de](mailto:db4scw@darc.de).
+If you discover a security vulnerability within Hamawardz, please send an e-mail to DB4SCW, Stefan Wolf via [db4scw@darc.de](mailto:db4scw@darc.de).

 All security vulnerabilities will be promptly addressed.